im-github-training/1-introduction-to-github/.github/steps/2-step.md

 Cool!

-> While you're learning Git it's important to experiment.
-You'll probably be using Git a lot, so it makes sense to get familiar as quickly as possible.
+> While you're learning Git take the opportunity to experiment!
+There's often an easier way to do almost everything in Git.

-### Reverting a commit
+## Exercise 2: Reverting a commit

 Occasionally, we'll need to "undo" a commit, and one way of doing that is with `git revert`

+To test things out, let's create three commits, two "good" commits and one "bad"commit.

-First, let's clean up the directory:
+Let's start by cleaning up the current directory:

 <!--
 ```shellSession